DefinitelyTyped/tsd/README.md

 #### Github rate-limit

 The Github API has a 60-requests-per-hour [rate-limit](http://developer.github.com/v3/#rate-limiting) for non-authenticated use.
 You'll likely never hit this as TSD uses local caching and the definition files are downloaded from Github RAW urls.
-Optionally a scope-limited Github OAuth token can be used to boost the limit to 5000.
+If you need some more then a scope-limited Github OAuth token can be used to boost the limit to 5000.

 #### Usage stats & update-notifier